Taylor-Stacey/Git-for-Web-Development-Project/pc.md

 Merge conflicts occur when competing changes are made to the same line of a file, or when one person edits a file and another person deletes the same file.

 8. How do you resolve a merge conflict?
-You can merge the branches on the command line or push your changes to your remote repository on GitHub and merge your changes in a pull request.
+You can merge the branches on the command line or push your changes to your remote repository on GitHub and merge your changes in a pull request.!